Story of the James W. Tracy Scholarship

 Must plan to pursue an academic award (certificate, diploma or degree) in agriculture or animal husbandry

-Essay, limited to no more than 500 words, describing what excites you about a career in an agricultural field.
+Essay, limited to no more than 500 words, sharing your future plans for a career in agriculture.

 Two letters of recommendation.
 Letters must be from non-family members.